Equafleece measuring is unique! We don’t just measure straight down the back, so please don’t use non-Equafleece

 If your new measurements still don’t match any sizes, please send us your measurements, dog’s breed and age, or call us and we’ll advise what size you need.

 We’re happy to exchange or refund any garment returned to us as new, so do try it on a clean dog and see the dog moving to assess the fit.

-It’s very rare that we can’t fit a dog in a standard size, but if necessary we can make to order for an additional £10 in the spring and summer.
+It’s very rare that we can’t fit a dog in a standard size, but if necessary we can make to order (at extra cost) in the spring and summer.

 You may also find the additional video below useful as it has a commentary that explains each step of the measuring process.

 Our standard sizes can cope with anything from a miniature Shetland to an 18 hand Shire cross.
-If you have something bigger or smaller we will make to order, though again this does carry an extra charge of £10.
+If you have something bigger or smaller we will make to order, though again this does carry an extra charge.